willpratt78/Mr-Rdoger/README.md

 Code: numberArray(5);
 Expected Output: [0, 1, 2, 3, 4, 5]

-Test: "It should remove old input info if a new input is used"
-Code: numberArray (5) numberArray(3)
-Expected Output: [0, 1, 2, 3]

 Describe: numberReplacement()

 Test: "It should replace the number 3 with 'Won't you be my neighbor?'"